E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/ALL_library/cpp_interface/readme.rst

 As the C++ interface is the default interface of the ALL library, there is no need to explicitly enable it.
 The interface provides functions to create an object which handles the computations of new boundaries based on provided sets of domain borders and work loads.
-In addition, if the libary is compiled with VTK support (requires ``CM_ALL_VTK_OUTPUT`` in CMake), functionality to create VTK descriptions of the domain structure is provided (for all methods working on orthogonal domains).
+In addition, if the library is compiled with VTK support (requires ``CM_ALL_VTK_OUTPUT`` in CMake), functionality to create VTK descriptions of the domain structure is provided (for all methods working on orthogonal domains).